 Don’t Hire Jerks (or pass me the fallopian tubes)

-O.K., so you would never intentionally hire an asshole.
+O.K., so you would never intentionally hire a jerk.
 Unless, of course you are one.
 But that is another article.
-Corporate America has come to realize that hiring an asshole is bad business.
+Corporate America has come to realize that hiring a jerk is bad business.
 As the old proverb says, “one bad apple spoils the barrel.”
-Or in this case one bad asshole.
+Or in this case one bad jerk.

 You will be surprised what you find out.
-If an asshole is on the assembly line for one week, they won’t be able to fool their co-workers.
+If a jerk is on the assembly line for one week, they won’t be able to fool their co-workers.
 For example, one or two co-workers may make pull a prank on them.
-Assholes can’t stand that and can’t hide their resentment.
-Nothing drives a self-centered, asshole crazier than to have a lesser human being make fun of them.
+Jerk can’t stand that and can’t hide their resentment.
+Nothing drives a self-centered, jerk crazier than to have a lesser human being make fun of them.

 It’s kind of like the new kid in the auto repair garage being asked to hand the mechanic a left-handed monkey wrench.
 This happened to me.
 My mother was a microbiologist at a well-known cancer research hospital.
 And at the tender age of 16 she got me a job there – in the morgue.
 Yes, you are wondering what kind of mother would do that to her son.
 Let’s not go down the Dr. Freud mother-son relationship, psycho-sexual, Oedipus Complex thing.
 The manager in the Pathology Unit asked me to the Supply Department and fetch a dozen fallopian tubes.
 Remember, I was a 16-year-old boy.
 I was at the “breast” and “vagina” stage.
 Well, that isn’t what we boys called them.
 Anyway, this is what pathologists find funny.
 I didn’t.
 Since I was only 16-years old, the pathologist didn’t end up on the morgue table.